Stand Up Paddle Board Lessons in Southport

 Lessons will take place subject to suitable weather conditions.
 Lessons will not be cancelled if light rain is forecast, but windy conditions over 15mph or stormy weather are usually not suitable or enjoyable.
 Cancelled lessons will be re-scheduled or refunded.

 Booked lessons may be cancelled by participants with 48 hours notice.

 Meet at the north end of Southport Marine Lake.
 Parking for lesson is usually at Lakeside Church car park – PR9 OLA (we will give instructions for alternative parking on Sundays or for inclement weather)

-What to wear – In warmer weather a wetsuit isn’t necessary, although you can of course wear it if you have one.
-Otherwise lightweight, quick-drying sportswear is ideal (no cotton or denim!) or board shorts and rash vest.
+What to wear – In warmer weather a wetsuit isn’t necessary, although you can of course wear it if you have one and it may give extra confidence to try more tricky techniques.
+Otherwise lightweight, quick-drying sportswear is ideal (NO cotton or denim!) or board shorts and rash vest.
 Bring a towel and change of clothes.

 Shoes – for safety enclosed footwear must be worn.
 Wetsuit boots or water shoes are ideal, or old trainers that you don’t mind getting wet.